MapReduce replacing complex SQL queries

 Google points out that MapReduce is a powerful tool that can be applied for a variety of purposes including distributed grep, distributed sort, web link-graph reversal, term-vector per host, web access log stats, inverted index construction, document clustering, machine learning and statistical machine translation.
 A much longer list of MapReduce applications is available at http://www.dbms2.com/2008/08/26/known-applications-of-mapreduce/.

 Traditional databases are providing MapReduce support in addition to the standard SQL interface.
 While the DBAs are expected to continue using SQL, more and more developers are using MapReduce instead of complex SQL queries.
+As Curt Monash, President of Monash Research points out “Companies that are integrating MapReduce and SQL are increasing its applicability and giving developers and DBAs the ability to work together on a common parallel data processing infrastructure”.

 Considering that MapReduce excels in aggregation and computation, data warehousing and business intelligence are the first to adopt MapReduce.
 A very interesting article on how MapReduce is relevant to Data Warehousing products is available at http://www.dbms2.com/2008/08/26/why-mapreduce-matters-to-sql-data-warehousing/.